 - Freeze solid.

-- Store in an air tight container or freezer safe bag until ready to use.
+- Store in an airtight container or freezer safe bag until ready to use.
 I stack mine, using parchment in between to keep them from sticking.

 - Let the cookies cool completely.